Skip to content

 The Labor Sphere.

-• Mounts: You define external paths (e.g., ~/Projects/MyStartup) to let the Agent work on your code.
+• Mounts: The Magus defines external paths (e.g., ~/Projects/MyStartup) to let the Agent work on local code.

-• Safety: The Git Ward.
-The Agent refuses to touch this sphere unless a git repository is present and clean.
+• Safety: The VCS Ward.
+The Agent refuses to touch this sphere unless a recognized repository is present and clean.

 ๐Ÿงฉ Sphere III: The Extensions (Internal / Read-Only)